mikecinnamon/MLearning/[ML-21] Example - The dogs vs cats data set.md

 1. `keras.applications` offers plenty of choice for pre-trained models, beyond VGG16. `https://keras.io/api/applications` can help you to choose.
 For instance, you can try **Xception**, which uses some additional tricks proposed by F Chollet.

 2. You can easily unfreeze some of the last layers of the pre-trained model.
 For instance, in the VGG16 model, after freezing all the layers with `conv_base.trainable = False`, you can apply the loop `for l in conv_base.layers[-2]: l.trainable = True`.
-Some call this **fine-tuning** the model.
-Try this with the VGG16 model that you have used in the preceding exercise, to see whether you can improve the performance.
+Try this with the VGG16 model, to see whether you can improve the performance.
 For the fitting process to work, you will have to decrease the **learning rate** (the default is `learning_rate=1e-3`).
 First, import the module `optimizers` (`from keras import optimizers`), and then compile the model using the argument `optimizer=optimizers.Adam(learning_rate=5e-5)`.

-3. If you survive to the preceding challenges, you can play with the learning rate, to see how this affects the fitting process.
+3. If you have survived to the preceding exercises, you can play with the learning rate, to see how this affects the fitting process.